qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

    different vector layer type is "built differently" in the background, so once you've created the layer, you can't change its type.

-   For the next exercise, we're going to be creating new features which describe areas.
+   For the next exercise, we're going to create new features which describe areas.
 For such features, you'll need to create a polygon dataset.

 #.
 For Geometry Type, select :guilabel:`Polygon` from the drop down menu: